inaimathi/cl-notebook/README.md

 A quick-ish video demo is available [here](https://vimeo.com/97623064) to get you sort-of-started.

 ### TODO
+- Full setup needs work.
+Specifically, we need to write all the statics out initially, and we NEED a welcome notebook, otherwise things get really REALLY confusing.
 - Need a complete how-to set of videos at some point
 - Port to the proper way of using SSEs (with event tags rather than an action field in the payload)